 - General Information

 - Current & Future Study Abroad (Spring 2021 & After)

 - Additional Links

 - Can I study abroad as a UA student?
 The current UA travel policy (since March 2020) prohibits travel on UA-sponsored programs, but does not restrict the travel of individuals traveling on personal business or affiliate programs (i.e., travel that is not university sponsored but related to academic or business pursuits – e.g., travel through another institution or program).
 If an affiliate or third-party study abroad program provider is offering a program that interests you, it might be possible for you to go abroad if the program is still going.

 - Has UA cancelled any study abroad programs due to COVID-19?
 Yes, all UA faculty-led programs are canceled through the Summer 2021 term.
 The status of future UA faculty-led programs (Fall 2021 and beyond) is still to be determined.

 - How is The University of Alabama monitoring the COVID-19 situation worldwide?

 UA is continually monitoring the situation, including consulting sources such as the Centers for Disease Control (CDC), the U.S. Department of State, the World Health Organization (WHO), and International SOS, our international travel assistance provider.
 We are also in touch with our affiliate and exchange study abroad partners both domestically and abroad.

 - How does UA make decisions about its study abroad programs?

-The UA System convenes a team and takes guidance from the CDC, the U.S. Department of State, the WHO, and International SOS (UA’s international travel assistance partner).
-When making decisions about specific programs, we also consider local conditions, as well as input from peer institutions and our overseas partners.
+The UA System Health & Safety Task Force takes guidance from the CDC, the U.S. Department of State, the WHO, and International SOS (UA’s international travel assistance partner).
+When making decisions about specific programs, they also consider local conditions, as well as input from peer institutions and our overseas partners.